dpgraham4401/haztrakjs/README.md

 testDel()

 ```
-## To Do
+## Contributing
-For more information about upcoming changes, the status of haztrak or looking to contribute, see the [ToDo](ToDo.md) page.
+For more information about upcoming changes, the status of haztrak or looking to contribute, see the [Contributing](./docs/CONTRIBUTING.md) and  [ToDo](./docs/ToDo.md) page.

 ## License
 haztrak is licensed under the terms of the [MIT license](LICENSE.md)